Seanl80/natural_soap_company_v1/README.md

 ## Deployment

 This project was developed using the [Gitpod IDE](https://https://gitpod.io/).
 Then developments and changes were commited and pushed to GitHub.
+Heroku was used to deploy this website and AWS used to hold the media files.

 To clone this project into Gitpod you will need: